Green Space, Gyms, & Supermarkets – What Renters in London Really Care About

 Home fitness exploded in 2020 as a result of the closure of gyms and fitness centers.
 Many people started doing their workouts in their living rooms, following online classes that they previously took in person.
 But not everyone has the space nor the equipment to do a home workout, and not everyone wants to work out in the same space that they sleep or watch TV in.

 For this reason, on-site gyms are an increasingly important factor for London renters.
 They want a place where they can do their fitness that isn’t their living room and that doesn’t require them to travel far.
 On-site gyms are also closed off to the public, so they’re guaranteed to have fewer people working out at one time.
 London flats with on-site amenities such as gyms, cinemas, or concierge have become more valuable, as people seek these experiences without venturing too far from home.
+This has led people on the search to find serviced apartments in Essex purely for convenience’s sake.

 In that same vein, fast home Internet has become a top priority for renters as well.
 People are staying home more often, going online to stream content, take classes, or chat with friends.
 They’re also working from home, which requires a speedy and secure Internet connection.
 London renters want a flat that’s accessible to broadband so they can lead a productive life even whilst staying home.